andkirby/commithook/doc/example-wizard.md

     </tracker>
 </config>
 ```
-To reset your password you may wizard again or use command:
+To reset your password you may use command:
 ```
 $ commithook config --global --tracker jira password pass123
 ```